 How often do student workers get paid?

-Student workers receive payment once every two weeks.
-Please refer to the biweekly payroll calendar located in the forms channel via MySCAD for specific dates.
+Student workers are paid once every two weeks.
+Please refer to the biweekly payroll calendar located in the forms channel in MySCAD for specific dates.

 How does student employment affect my financial aid?

 Student employment is not listed on your award letter and has no direct impact on your financial aid or student account.
 Students paid from federal funds must have remaining unmet need as determined by the FAFSA and other aid.

 Am I required to keep the same job the entire quarter?

 No, you are permitted to change jobs any time during the school year.